kraowx/shibbyapp/README.md

 ## Planned Features
 - (WIP) Some kind of vibration feature that syncs with audio?
 Add offset for bluetooth headphones as well
-- File metadata that gives more information about a file other than its name and description
 - Import/export audio files buttons

 Feel free to suggest anything else you feel might improve the app!